ameliaghost/no396/_drafts/2013-11-30-american-girl.markdown

 I’m thinking of calling that charming Irishman on the Eastside and asking just exactly what it is he’s doing with all my things that he won’t return to me.

-I’m thinking of finally taking that first aid class I’ve been wanting to take for two months.
+I’m thinking of finally taking that first aid class I’ve been wanting to take.

 I’m thinking of movement, any kind of movement, forward motion.
 Brownian.